 Teaching Job Opportunities in Middle East.
 There’s less of a demand for Tefl teachers in the Middle East at the moment due to the recent drop in the price of the oil and the knock-on effects it has had on investment, though there are still jobs to be had.
 International schools in the Middle East have become a popular option for foreign teachers in recent years and the demand for English-speaking teachers there has increased.
-A lot of people see the Middle East as a way to make money fast, but it can be very tough living here, the schools are much more pressurised, especially the British schools or majority Arab national schools who expect to see results even with the children with special needs.
+A lot of people see the Middle East as a way to make money fast, but it can be very tough living here, the schools are much more pressurized, especially the British schools or majority Arab national schools who expect to see results even with the children with special needs.

-English Language Skills in he Middle East and North Africa (MENA)
+English Language Skills in the Middle East and North Africa (MENA)

 The English Proficiency Index (EPI) is a global survey that measures English levels in markets around the world.
-Its research findings note that, “The Middle East and North Africa (MENA) is by far the world’s weakest region in English proficiency.”
+Its research findings note that “The Middle East and North Africa (MENA) is by far the world’s weakest region in English proficiency.”
 In both TOEFL and IELTS test results for several past years, Arabic speakers have placed in the bottom tier of world rankings.
 The Middle East and North Africa (MENA) region has the world’s most youthful population… and the highest youth unemployment rates.
-A growing body of research is pointing to the link between economic advancement and English language proficiency, and, for the MENA region in particular, improved English language skills are seen to be vital to improving employment prospects for youth.
-The League of Arab States and the British Council held a symposium in Egypt that centred on education as a key to economic development in the region and to alleviating the problem of youth unemployment.
+A growing body of research is pointing to the link between economic advancement and English language proficiency, and, for the MENA region, in particular, improved English language skills are seen to be vital to improving employment prospects for youth.
+The League of Arab States and the British Council held a symposium in Egypt that centered on education as a key to economic development in the region and to alleviating the problem of youth unemployment.
 One of the symposium’s main themes was improving English education and English language skills.